gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/05 - Deuteronomy.md

 **Key themes:**
 1. A sermon that the people should keep all of the Lord’s commandments.
 2. Establishes a blessing for obedience and a curse for disobedience.

+# Chapter 12
+**Key themes:**
+1. The Israelites should destroy the temples to idols, and be careful to only sacrifice in altars to the Lord.
+They should only offer offerings in the place the Lord has commanded, not anywhere.
+2. The people can eat as much flesh as they want, but they cannot drink the blood, for the blood is the life.
+3. The Israelites should not serve the gods of the Canaanites or repeat what they did to serve.
+They should serve the Lord as He has commanded.
+Some of the Canaanites even practiced child sacrifice.
+4. Be careful to follow what the Lord has commanded, don't add or subtract from it.

+**Questions:**
+1. *"for the blood is the life"*.
+Why?
+Why they cannot eat it?
+Is it possible to be a eucharistic reference?
+# Chapter 13
+**Key themes:**
+1. If a prophet or dreamer does wonder and signs, but asks to follow another god, it is a trial and a temptation, and one should not follow him.
+2. Death penalty for idolatry and incentivizing people for idolatry.
+3. If there is people spreading idolatry in a city under control of the people, that city shall be utterly destroyed and the inhabitants (all of them?) killed.
+# Chapter 14
+**Key themes:**
+1. *"You shall not cut yourselves or make any baldness on your foreheads for the dead"* Tattos?
+Shaving?
+2. Regulations on clean/unclean animals.
+3. You can sell unclean animals to the foreigner.
+4. Rejection of pagan rituals (boiling a goat in his mother's milk)
+5. Regulations on tithe, on when you can eat the tithe, and when the levite, the fatherless and the sojourner is offered the tithe to eat.
+The Lord bless the work of the hand of those who tithe.